djwhack03/qwen-nlu-quant-bench/README.md

 A reproducible framework for evaluating LLM quantization methods on classical NLU tasks (NER and Sentiment Analysis).

-Built as part of a bachelor's/master's thesis on applying adaptive LLM distillation to classical NLP problems.
+Built as part of a bachelor's thesis on applying adaptive LLM distillation to classical NLP problems.

 ---